todogroup/ospology/ospo-book/content/en/00-chapter.md

 ## Who Should Read This Book?

-This book is for anyone who wants to understand the role of OSPOs within an organization.
+This book is for readers who need clear, actionable guidance on how open source governance, risk management, and community engagement can be developed, integrated, and scaled within an organization—and who benefit from a structure that works both as a cover-to-cover reference and as targeted, chapter-based learning paths.

 More specifically, it will be useful for: